 Once the betting for the third round is equalized, the dealer deals a fifth and final card face up in the center of the table.
 This last community card is called the river.

 The fourth and final round of betting takes place.
 Again, the betting starts with the first active player to the left of the button.
 The betting proceeds exactly the same as the two previous rounds.

-Once the betting for the fourth round is equalized, the betting is over, and there is a showdown.
-Remaining active players show their cards and the best hand, comprised of the best five cards from among each player’s combination of two hole cards plus the community cards, wins.
+Once the betting for the fourth round is equalized, the betting is over, and there’s a showdown.
+Remaining active players show their cards and the best hand—comprised of the best five cards from among each player’s combination of two hole cards plus the community cards—wins.
 The holder of the winning hand is awarded the pot.
-If there is a tie for the best hand, the pot will be split equally among the tied players.
+If there’s a tie for the best hand, the pot will be split equally among the tied players.

-If the betting is not equalized on the final round, that is, one player bet or raised and no one called, there is no showdown, and the software awards the pot to the player who made that uncalled bet.
+If the betting is not equalized on the final round—that is, one player bet or raised and no one called—there’s no showdown, and the software awards the pot to the player who made that uncalled bet.
 This is the case on any previous round, as well.
 If it happens on earlier rounds, no further cards are dealt, because the hand is over.

 Sometimes a player runs out of chips before all the betting is over.
 In such case, one or more side pots are created, and the software awards appropriate main and side pots.
 When a player is all in, a bet or raise can be made that is not called, but a showdown still takes place.

 Players often do not show losing hands.
 You are entitled, however, to see any cards that were active at the showdown even if they were not shown.
 Click on “Show previous hand” to bring up a new window that shows the results of the last hand and all the active cards.